-With the number of businesses adopting AI growing by 270% in four years most senior professionals, in the credit and collections industry, will have some awareness of AI and automation, with different companies being at different levels in their journey.
+With the number of businesses adopting AI growing by 270% in four years most senior professionals, in the credit and collections industry, will be aware of AI and automation.

-When considering what challenges AI and automation are now being used to solve, we can look at calculations that can be used in decision-making processes, such as when to reach out to a customer, how much to ask for, what channel to communicate over, and what may be improved by specific AI or automation interventions.
+When looking at what challenges AI and automation are solving, we can look at the calculations used in the decision-making processes, such as when to reach out to a customer, how much to ask for, what channel to communicate over, and what may be improved by specific AI or automation interventions.

 AI-driven customer engagement is all about finding out which customers should be contacted, thus driving down outbound contact attempts, and increasing overall contact rate performance.

-So where can an organisation more efficiently deploy its resources in support of customer conversations?
+So where can an organisation more efficiently deploy its resources for customer conversations?
 There are multiple answers here, but just a few will include:

 So, an organisation can now ask in what parts of the customer journey and decision-making process can AI and automation make an impact?
 Maybe getting customers to respond to messages through better copy, giving customers better decisions through better conversational design, or using AI to identify the likelihood that a customer will complete a form.

 Anything that can drive that number up is a good thing.
-Also, AI-driven contact is finding out which customers should be contacted, thus driving down outbound contact attempts, and increasing overall contact-rate performance.
+Also using, AI chatbots to drive customer contact is first finding out which customers should be contacted, thus driving down outbound contact attempts, and increasing overall contact-rate performance.

 AI can help customers stay on plan and AI-powered decisioning, supported by workflows, gives end users much more flexibility.
 Rather than just “conforming to plan,” it is possible to personalise a plan on the fly, again, within rules.

 In collections, the one-to-one personalisation of each customer journey is the goal.
 With AI, the personalisation of customer journeys is more easily developed and delivered.
 Identifying entities and intents early in conversations helps you understand what a conversation is trying to achieve.